Catalogue PDF Version

 Requirements:

-Nine biology courses are taken and must include BIOL 167, BIOL 212, and BIOL 460.
-The remaining six courses are electives, three of which must be completed at the 200-level and three of which must be completed at the 300-level.
-Of the six biology electives for the B.A., three must be completed in each of the two categories (see Table 1).
+Nine biology courses are taken and must include BIOL 167, BIOL 220, BIOL 225, BIOL 230, BIOL 300, and BIOL 460.
+The remaining three courses are electives, which must be completed at the 300-level.
 BIOL 450 Independent Study or BIOL 495 Honors may substitute for a maximum of one 300-level biology course.
 Completion of BIOL 496 Honors may substitute for BIOL 460.
-Other required courses are MATH 130, CHEM 110, and CHEM 240.
+Other required courses include CHEM 110 and two electives in the natural sciences (that can include additional biology electives).

 At least six courses must be unique to the major.
 All courses for the major must be completed with a grade of C- or better.
 Of the nine biology courses for the B.A., seven must be completed at HWS or as part of HWS-sponsored abroad programs (applies only to non-transfer students).
 At least five biology courses must have a laboratory.
 Credit/no credit courses cannot be counted toward the major.
 Bidisciplinary courses do not typically count towards the major.